Cubiking/Mini-Game-Collection/README.md

 ## Documentation for Local Procedures of Mark Six

+### sort

+Sort the drawn numbers in ascending order with pointers

 ### userdatarepeat

 Check whether the user has input repeated data with function datarepeat.